minghehe/digitalframeworks-summer2018/assignment2.md

 * Yellow card.
 If a player easily get a yellow card, means he will easily put the team in the risk.
 * Red card.
 If a player easily get a red card, means he is not a reliable.
 * SpG(shots per game).
 It means the player has lower chance to score.
 * PS% (pass success percentage).
 It means the player has better skill.
+* PWC (Performance in the World Cup 2018).
+It means how far his national team went in the World Cup.

 I will collect the data of major leagues in the world from the website: